-The Libraries began to collect videotapes systematically in 1999, when MMETS, until then the University's primary film repository, transferred most of its holdings- about 1,000 videotapes- to the Libraries.
+The Libraries began to collect videotapes systematically in 1999, when MMETS, until then the University's primary film repository, transferred most of its holdings--about 1,000 videotapes--to the Libraries.
 For the next several years the Libraries only added to this rudimentary collection in response to faculty and student request, primarily because key faculty positions in the program had not yet been filled.
-Also it seemed prudent not to acquire actively during a time of transition, when technology was shifting from videotape to DVD.
+Also, it seemed prudent not to acquire actively during a time of transition, when technology was shifting from videotape to DVD.
 Eventually, the Libraries began to build a core collection of classic films, working with faculty and from lists such as those provided by the American Film Institute and, for foreign films, the Facets catalog.

-With the gift of the collection of the Temple University film scholar William F. Van Wert, donated to the Libraries by his family in 2004, the University acquired a valuable resource for the study of contemporary, avant-garde, and independent film, comprising many thousands of rare tapes, in addition to hundreds of commercial videotapes and DVD's.
+With the gift of the collection of the Temple University film scholar William F. Van Wert, donated to the Libraries by his family in 2004, the University acquired a valuable resource for the study of contemporary, avant-garde, and independent film, comprising many thousands of rare tapes, in addition to hundreds of commercial videotapes and DVDs.

 Guidelines for Collection Development

-Films are also bought for other programs and departments - for example, theater (especially Shakespeare and Renaissance drama), history, literature, history of art and architecture, communication and political rhetoric (Annenberg Library), music (staged musical works, orchestral performances, historical jazz performance, ethno/folk music), classical ethnographic and documentary videos on a wide range of African topics (both Museum Library and Van Pelt-Dietrich Library).
+Films are also bought for other programs and departments, for example, theatre arts(especially Shakespeare and Renaissance drama), history, literature, history of art and architecture, communication and political rhetoric (Annenberg Library), music (staged musical works, orchestral performances, historical jazz performance, ethno/folk music) (Music Library), classical ethnographic and documentary videos on a wide range of African topics (both Museum Library and Van Pelt-Dietrich Library).

 The acquisition of print materials and databases follows a similar pattern.
-Materials on cinema, television, media, etc. in English that are not specific to a particular country are the responsibility of the Cinema and Media Studies Bibliographer.
+Materials on cinema, television, media, etc. in English that are not specific to a particular country are the responsibility of the Cinema and Media Studies bibliographer.